Category Archives: Creative Process

 The two signal flags tell other boats “you are about to run aground”, which is a useful piece of information when approaching a mountain-based yacht club.

-The two boats are an important adjunct to my studio work and using them has influenced my approach to drawing and painting the river.
+The two boats are an important adjunct to my studio work, and using them has influenced my approach to drawing and painting the river.
 That is why I prefer the word, “riverscape”, to describe these works.
-The view on the river is different from that seen from the shore and not just in the vantage point the boat offers.
-From the boat you can see things that you can’t from land, but more importantly, on the boat you are fully part of the life, the feel, the rhythm of the river.
+The view on the river is different from that seen from the shore.
+From the boat, you can see things that you can’t from land.
+More importantly, on the boat, you are part of the life, the feel, the rhythm of the river.
 Sailing or rowing the Flower Ann allows the river to predominate.
 A small boat moving quietly under sail gives the multitude of river sounds a presence they can’t have with a motor hammering away.
 When sailing, you come upon things quietly, and the river animals are not so quick to run away.
-I do own a small powered craft, the Nocturne, but by the standards here in Tennessee, she, with her 4hp outboard, barely qualifies as powered at all and isn’t that much faster than the Flower Ann, if there’s a reasonable wind to fill the smaller boat’s sails.
+I do own a small powered craft, the Nocturne, but by the standards here in Tennessee, she, with her 4hp outboard, barely qualifies as powered at all.

-Sail boats are slow, and slow is an artist’s friend.
+As I said, sailboats are slow, and slow is an artist’s friend.
 I never find much subject matter driving around in my truck.
 Everything goes by too quickly.
-For me, I like a bike or my feet on land and a slow boat on the river.
-All these means of transport are dawdling enough to be very efficient.
-I have spent days sailing up river and then just drifting back down, letting the current do with the Flower Ann as it would.
+I like to move at the speed of my bike or my feet on land and at the speed of a sailboat on the river.
+I have spent days sailing upriver and drifting back down, letting the current do with the Flower Ann as it would.
 It often takes us places I might not have thought to go.
-Along the way I make quick sketches, take photos, and sometimes anchor and do a more finished drawing or a small painting in gouache if time and light allow.
-Most of all I soak up the sights, sounds, and feel of the river : T.S.
+Along the way, I make quick sketches, take photos, and sometimes anchor and do a more finished drawing or a small painting in gouache if time and light allow.
+Most of all, I soak up the sights, sounds, and feel of the river: T.S.
 Eliot’s “strong brown god.”

 S. Pittsburg bridge gouache

-Gouache done from the river on which the oil painting, “Unsettled Day: The Shelby Rhinehart Bridge” is based.
+Below: the oil painting, “Unsettled Day: The Shelby Rhinehart Bridge” based on it.

 Unsettled Day--Shelby Rhinehart Bridge, South Pittsburg--Deborah Tucker 12-2012